TotemSmartBus/transitnet/README.md

 A back-end of transit network visualization platform supports data query, speed data calculation and so on.

+> Please use jdk 11 to compile and run.

 中文文档：[README_CN.md](README_CN.md)
 ## Getting started